-It’s amazing what a little freshen up can do to how you are feeling.
-A mid-flight clean up has other benefits two.
+It’s amazing what a little freshen-up can do to how you are feeling.
+A mid-flight clean-up has other benefits two.
 Planes are generally pretty unhygienic, so a nice wash mid-flight helps stop the bacteria from building up.
-It’s obviously nice to not smell for you fellow passengers, and guess what, it helps break things up!
+It’s obviously nice to not smell for your fellow passengers, and guess what, it helps break things up!
 After several hours stewing in your seat a nice wash and freshen up really help make you feel a million dollars. amenity

 14 – Make Sure you have what you NEED